bobbyaray/docker-swarm/README.md

 ## Docker Swarm Stack

 Before deploying to a swarm, you must create a swarm.
+Please refer to the docker documentation for creating and joining swarms.
+Once you have a swarm ready, you can deploy this application using the following command:

+$ docker stack deploy -c docker-compose.yml stock_stack